KGML-lab/CellForceEstimation/README.md

-**Code for Node Detection an dtRcaking in microscopic Phase Images for Cell Force Microscopy**
+**Code for Node Detection and Tracking in microscopic Phase Images for Cell Force Microscopy**

-This codebase expects input in either phase image format or Fluroscent image format.
+This codebase expects input in either Phase image format or Fluroscent image format.
 If Phase images are used as input then a Pix2Pix model is used to generate fake fluroscent images and then the node detection and tracking network is used for tracking nodes to calucalute displacement and cell forces.

 ***For training:***
 1. Train Pix2Pix using code from Pix2Pix repository, also placed in *Pix2Pix/*